OpenMOOC/documentation/demostrator.rst

    askbot_rename.sh source_slug target_slug

-This script don't rename the database, so be careful if you create a forum with the same database name.
+This script doesn't rename the database, so be careful if you create a new forum with the same database name.

-If you have created one extra course, you must create the forum manually by run this in a ssh root session in the system:
+If you have created one extra course, you must create the forum manually executing this in a ssh root session in the system: